charlourdes/spending-analyser/README.md

 3. ### AI summarisation
- I used OpenAI model API in order to generate a natural language summary of the customers spending, instead of raw numbers.
+ I used OpenAI model API in order to generate a natural language summary of the customers spending.
 My prompt design aimed for a human like and conversational tone to create an intuitive insight which  highlights patterns and catagories of spending.
 I also designed the prompt to give a budgeting/financial tip to develop the analysis further.
+This has turned complex numbers into helpful text.

 I made the decision to have the AI summary only load after the user presses the primary CTA button.